 Sip on a delicious exclusive cocktail while you enjoy a three-course meal this Thanksgiving at Seasons 52, which is located just minutes from the Houston Galleria in the Uptown neighborhood of the city.
 Seasons 52 has become known in the Houston area for its seasonal dishes, but their holiday menu features traditional favorites like oven-baked turkey, cornbread stuffing, and pumpkin pie for dessert.

 If you're in the mood for something other than traditional turkey this Thanksgiving, head to Artisan's Restaurant for a meal inspired by the sea.
-Led by chefs Jacques Fox and Russell Kirkham, the holiday menu features oyster cornbread, sweet potato soup with jumbo lump crab, and butter-poached lobster.
+Led by chefs Jacques Fox and Russell Kirkham, the holiday brunch menu features oyster cornbread, sweet potato soup with jumbo lump crab, and butter-poached lobster.
 The menu includes traditional favorites like turkey breast with champagne cream of mushroom sauce, too, but the main draw of Artisan's Restaurant is its fresh seafood selection.